"A dominant litigation boutique

-- Obtained preliminary injunction for a television provider against one of the largest media companies in the Middle East that violated an exclusive distribution agreement.
+- Obtained preliminary injunction for a television provider against a large Middle Eastern media company that violated an exclusive distribution agreement.

 - IBM Corp. v.
 City of Golden, et.al.
 (Colo.
 App.
-2020) - Won affirmance in the Colorado Court of Appeals for IBM Corp. of WTO's trial victory in a $6.1 million municipal tax dispute.
+2020) - Won affirmance of WTO's trial victory for IBM Corp. in a $6.1 million municipal tax dispute.

 - Won a second unanimous jury verdict for a leading auto-parts manufacturer in an 11-year-old breach of contract dispute in federal court in Kentucky.
 Due to the results of a prior appeal, WTO's client held the burden of proof on key issues in the trial.

-- Won a trial in El Paso County District Court for two estate creditors accused of colluding with an estate representative to defraud the primary beneficiary.
+- Won a trial for two estate creditors accused of colluding with an estate representative to defraud the primary beneficiary.
 The presiding judge entered judgment for WTO's clients, concluding that the plaintiff had failed to prove virtually every necessary element of her claims.

 - Successfully represented a global industrial gas company in defense of a competitor's application for preliminary and mandatory injunctive relief, ultimately facilitating resolution of a dispute valued in the hundreds of millions of dollars on highly favorable terms.

 - Won summary judgment for Crestone Peak Resources against Boulder County in a case involving an attempt to invalidate a key oil and gas lease that would have materially impacted Crestone's $900 million investment, thereby clearing a major hurdle to significant future development.